euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 that enables spotify to process huge amounts of data, and finally a high performance computing tutorial (Ian Oswald).

+After four long years as Program chair, Tiziano Zito stepped down this year and passed on the torch to Ralf Gommers to design and organized the main track.
 The main track consisted of keynote talks, contributed talks, the very famous lightning talks, and last but not least the poster sessions.
 The first keynote was given by Steven Johnson, on "Crossing barriers with Julia, Scipy and Ipython".
 The second keynote was delivered by Ben Nutall, on the use of Python in Science Education.
 Talks and posters presented new tools and research in various scientific fields (physics, bioinformatics, machine learning, applied mathematics. etc).

 The conference closed with code sprints around many scientific tools.
 It led to improvement in projects such as scipy, scikit-learn and scikit-image.